 Do you think our ancestors brought out their bread makers and plugged them in?
-Certainly not!
+I doubt it!

-Although there are many budget stand mixers out there, bread has been something that has traditionally been made by hand, and you can make it by hand too without the need of any fancy baking tech.
+While there are plenty of great budget stand mixers out there, bread has been something that has traditionally been made by hand, and you can make it by hand too without the need of any fancy baking tech.

 How To Make Bread Without a Mixer

-Let’s take a look at each method one by one.
+Let’s take a look at each of those methods one by one.